Why I appreciate this system of Alignment Supportive Movement

 Forty-four years later and I feel very blessed to have a healthy, strong, limber body!
-The difference today however, than in the past, is that I have a more comprehensive knowledge and understanding of postural yoga (focuses on postures, not spiritual aspects) and the physical & mental benefits.
-My personal home practice which blends, yoga asanas, dance stretches, gymnastics, isometric & callisthenics movements, is still a challenge for me after all these years!
+The difference today, however, then in the past, is that I have a more comprehensive knowledge and understanding of postural yoga (focuses on postures) and the physical & mental benefits.
+My personal home practice which blends, yoga asanas, Pilates, stretching with isometric & calisthenics movements, is still a challenge for me after all these years!
 I’m 53 yrs young and there are poses I’m still developing and creating.
 Poses I’m striving to achieve – this is where the mental focus & determination comes into play.
 This system of mindful movement is just as interesting to me now as it was 40 yrs ago!
 And it does this body well, inside & out!

-“Having taught aerobics, step classes, aqua courses, I confess that after a while, they grew stale.
-I have lost interest in them, in particular, having to keep up to the groupe thing.
+“Having taught aerobics, step classes, aqua courses, I confess that after 15 yrs they lost their appeal.
+I am less interested in them now, in particular, having to keep up to the groupe thing.
 But, the attraction to & need for slow, deliberate, mindful movement, attention to breathe, and stilling of my mind, hasn’t lost its appeal.
-There are three places I go to re-connect and center myself.
+Infact, as I havecome into my Golden Years, I find myelf looking forward to these ”pockets of peaceful practices” more & more.
+This is the beauty, you can practice daily, anytime and anywhere.
+I have three places I love go to re-connect, realign, and center myself, prayer, lake, mat.

 * PRAYER – LAKE – MAT *